UKCSE15L/cse15l-lab-reports/Lab5.md

 It runs the `grade.sh` with the link to the repository as the argument.

-In order to fix the bug, we must
+In order to fix the bug, we must pass the name of the .java file in the `student-submission` file as an argument into the `TestListExamples.java` file.
+We must edit the `TestListExamples.java` file so that it can take a file name as the argument.